Skip to content

 Storage Locations

-For JPEG and TIFF Images
+For JPEG Images

 Metadata is embedded directly within the image file in multiple formats: - EXIF - Camera and technical data - IPTC - Descriptive information (keywords, captions) - XMP - Modern extensible format (includes face regions)

-For PNG, RAW, and HEIC Images
+For PNG and RAW Images

 Critical: When moving these images, always move the .xmp file with them!